Ancient Egypt for Kids - Gods and Goddesses Illustration

 The God Relay System: Most ancient civilizations around the Mediterranean built temples to honor their gods, and quite often each temple honored only one god.
 If you wanted to talk to a specific god, you went to a specific temple.
 This was not true in ancient Egypt.
-There were many cities built along the Nile River.
+There were many Egyptian cities built along the Nile River.
 These cities built many temples.
-Each temple was used for a variety of purposes including store rooms, guest rooms, school rooms, places to meet and gossip, and more.
-Each Egyptian temple was also used to honor and communicate with the many Egyptian gods using a relay system.
+Each temple was used for a variety of purposes including store rooms, guest rooms for visiting dignitaries from other cultures, school rooms, places to meet and gossip, and more.
+Each Egyptian temple was also used to honor and communicate with their many Egyptian gods using a relay system.
 The statues inside a temple were called temple gods.
 Their job was to listen to requests.
 In ancient Egypt, if you wanted something, what you did was pray to the temple gods.
 The temple gods would pass on or relay your request to the right god, the god that could consider granting or not granting your request.

-The reed whack: If ancient Egyptians did not get their request granted, the next time they visited the temple they might give the temple statue a little whack with a reed to let the gods know how disappointed they were.
+The reed whack: If ancient Egyptians did not get their request granted, the next time they visited a temple they might give the temple statue a little whack with a reed to let the gods know how disappointed they were.
 It was just a small whack, and only sometimes.
 The ancient Egyptians were very practical.
-They knew they not get everything they wanted.
+They knew they not get everything they wanted, but they did want to speak their mind if it was something important.
+This was an example of free speech in ancient Egypt.
+There were laws.
+There were limits.
+But people could speak far more freely than they could in other ancient cultures.

-They were not afraid of their gods, not most of them anyway.
-In most ancient civilizations, if you whacked a statue of a god with a reed, or anything really, you would be very afraid of nasty repercussions from the gods.
+The ancient Egyptians were not afraid of their gods, not most of them anyway.
+In most ancient civilizations, if you whacked a statue of a god with a reed, you would be very afraid of angering the gods.
 Not so in ancient Egypt.
 The ancient Egyptians believed the gods were on their side, whether their wish was granted or not.
 Most people in ancient Egypt were afraid of one particular god - the god Ammut (also spelled Ammit.)
 Ammut was the god with the crocodile head.
 The ancient Egyptians believed if you did something really bad during your lifetime that the god Ammut might magically appear when you died and eat you.
 With her crocodile head, she had the teeth to do so.
 If you were eaten, you could not travel on to your happy afterlife, your life after death.
 That would be a terrible thing.
-The ancient Egyptians, most of them, tried very hard to do many good deeds during their lifetime to save themselves from the horrible fate of being eaten by the god Ammut.
+The ancient Egyptians, most of them, tried very hard to do many good deeds during their lifetime to save themselves from the horrible fate of being eaten by the god Ammut when they died.
 Most Egyptians would agree that even Ammut was on their side because, after all, who wants a bunch of bad guys in your afterlife?
 So it was very good of Ammut to clean things up.
-Practical.
-The ancient Egyptians were very practical.
+The ancient Egyptians were very practical in their own way.

-What did the ancient Egyptians believe in? (cartoon)
+What did the ancient Egyptians believe in?
+(BBC cartoon)

 Ancient Egyptian Myths - Creation Stories, Isis, Osiris, and more